 Slack V2 Integration Guide | PagerDuty

-Slack + PagerDuty Integration Benefits
+Slack and PagerDuty Integration Benefits

-• The Slack V2 integration allows you to acknowledge and resolve PagerDuty incidents from the Slack user interface.
+The Slack V2 integration allows you to acknowledge and resolve PagerDuty incidents from the Slack user interface.

-• The Slack V2 integration also has improvements such as an updated notification design with more context from monitoring tools, and actions that respect PagerDuty user permissions.
+The Slack V2 integration also has improvements such as an updated notification design with more context from monitoring tools, and actions that respect PagerDuty user permissions.

 Requirements

-In PagerDuty
+PagerDuty Requirements

-• Initial Configuration: This integration requires an Admin, Global Admin or Account Owner base role to perform the initial configuration.
+• Initial Configuration: This integration requires an Admin, Global Admin, or Account Owner base role to perform the initial configuration.
 This includes mapping your PagerDuty account to your Slack workspace.

-In Slack
+Slack Requirements

-How it Works
+How It Works

 Version